soup-bowl/opensim-sandbox/README.md

 ## Experiments

-Each folder contains a docker-compose file that will setup the OpenSimulator prototype.
+Each folder contains a Docker Compose file that will setup the OpenSimulator prototype.

 Folder                        | Purpose
 ------------------------------|--------